 Stuffed Churro Puffs

 Sugar, spice, and everything nice.
 This Mexican dessert recipe combines the concept of crunchy cinnamon-sugar-dusted churros with light-as-air cream puffs (aka profiteroles).
-Impress everyone at your next dinner party by baking these in advance, then slicing and serving slathered with big spoonfuls of sweetened whipped cream and dulce de leche.
+Impress the whole family by baking these in advance, then slicing and serving slathered with big spoonfuls of sweetened whipped cream and dulce de leche.